matrix-org/matrix-spec-proposals/proposals/2674-event-relationships.md

 room, as defined by the relationship type.
 For example, a relationship type might only allow a user to send one related message to a given event.

-#### End to end encryption

-Since the server has to be able to bundle related events, structural information about relations must be visible to the server, and so the `m.relates_to` field must be included in the plaintext.

-A future MSC may define a method for encrypting certain parts of the `m.relates_to` field that may contain sensitive information.

 ### Receiving relations

 Relations are received during non-gappy incremental syncs (that is, syncs